ndrslr/ndrslr.github.io/README.md

 Add your actual CV as `cv.pdf` in this same folder — the "Download CV" button already points to `cv.pdf`.

+**Photo & logos (optional):** the page already has spots wired up for:
+- `photo.jpg` — your portrait, shown in a circle in the header.
+Until you add one, it falls back to showing your initials, so nothing looks broken.
+- `upenn-logo.png` — small icon next to your PhD entry in the timeline.
+- `vt-logo.png` — small icon next to your two Virginia Tech degrees.

+Just drop image files with those exact names into the same folder as `index.html` (square images work best for the logos, e.g. 40x40px) and they'll appear automatically — no code changes needed.
+If a file is missing, that spot just quietly disappears rather than showing a broken image icon.

 ## 2. Get it online with GitHub Pages (free)

 **Option A — personal site at `yourusername.github.io`:**